Note: this story takes place after the events of Crisis on Infinite Earths (1985)...

 ...(trust me, it's important you know that)!

-Also, that despite a superhero being the apparent protagonist, this is a tale about a superheroine...
+Also, that despite a spectral superhero being the apparent protagonist, this is a tale about a superheroine...

 Figure it out?